willdurand/containers/cmd/yaman/README.md

 # Yet Another (container) MANager

-Yaman is a daemon-less container manager inspired by [Docker][] and [Podman][].
+Yaman is a daemon-less container manager inspired by [Docker][] and [Podman][] that does not need `root`-like privileges.

 ## Commands

 **👋 Make sure to [follow these instructions](../../README.md#building-this-project) first.**

-⚠️ You must have "root" privileges to use `yaman` because the tool needs to mount the "rootfs" of a container as an Overlay FS.
-You can use `sudo yaman` as shown in the next sections.
+⚠️ You must have a recent version of [fuse-overlay][] installed.
+When `fuse-overlay` is not installed, Yaman will fallback to native OverlayFS but that usually requires elevated privileges (with `sudo` for example).

 ### `yaman container`